callmead/Risk-Assessment-Framework/README.md

 * Identify network and service dependencies within cyber infrastructures.
 * Evaluate individual nodes and the infrastructure as a whole for risk, taking into account implemented security controls and the risk from internal and external adversaries.
 * Identify vulnerabilities within the operating systems and running applications of network nodes, and provide information on associated consequences and mitigation strategies.
-* Classify the vulnerabilities based on type of weakness, severity, and access vectors.
+* Classify the vulnerabilities based on the type of weakness, severity, and access vectors.
 * Infrastructure-based top 10 most vulnerable products.
-* Highlight products based on mean severity, vulnerability scores, and number of vulnerabilities.
+* Highlight products based on mean severity, vulnerability scores, and the number of vulnerabilities.
 * Identify high-priority vulnerabilities and weakness types that defenders should prioritize for remediation.
 * Generate relational analyses between the found vulnerabilities, products, and weakness types.
 * Monitor for anomalous user activities based on recent adversarial trends.